Josephhmoussa/my_project_ideas/README.md

 └─────────────────┘
 ```

-All assets are orchestrated end-to-end by **Dagster**, with dependencies managed through the asset graph.
+All assets are orchestrated by **Dagster**, wired together through the asset graph so dependencies are explicit and each materialisation records row counts and data previews as metadata.

 ---